UAF-WilliamShowalter/cs372-spring2015-washowalter-final/README.md

 NullHandler is an implementation of the Null Object design pattern.

+##Limitations

+The Handlers only output their handling to a logging observer, and do not apply their own filtering rules, as a real firewall filter would.
+My initial idea was to have each of the handler chains send the traffic down its own rule chain, so you would have the protocol/direction chains of responsibility and then the rule chains of responsibility.
+However, that would be a lot more work, and would break all of the tests in catch, and make adding new tests very complicated.

+Logging also only logs the fact that it was processed by a handler and not passed on.
+It does not log the message details (source, destination, message, etc).

 #Instructions:
 This project includes submodules, so you should perform clones recursively.